 - Ling zhi

-- lin zi
+- Lin zi

-- mushroom of immortality
+- Mushroom of immortality

 For Patients & Caregivers

-Bottom Line: Reishi mushroom has antioxidant properties and may enhance immune response.
+Reishi mushroom has antioxidant properties and may enhance immune response.

 Reishi mushroom contains complex sugars known as beta-glucans that may stop the growth and prevent spread of cancer cells.
-When animals were fed beta-glucans, some cells of their immune system become more active.
+When animals were fed beta-glucans, some cells of their immune system became more active.
 Limited data from clinical studies suggest reishi can strengthen immune response in humans.
-In addition, reishi mushrooms contain sterols that can act as precursors to hormones in the body, along with substances called triterpenes that may have blood pressure-lowering and anti-allergy (anti-histamine) effects.
+In addition, reishi mushrooms contain sterols that can act as precursors to hormones in the body, along with substances called triterpenes that may have blood pressure-lowering and anti-allergy/anti-histamine effects.
 Reishi mushrooms have also been shown to slow the process of blood clotting.